streamlit/docs/content/deploy/community-cloud/deploy-your-app/file-organization.md

 └── your_app.py
 ```

-Additionally, any files that need to be locally available to your app should be included in your repo.
+Additionally, any files that need to be locally available to your app should be included in your repository.

 <Tip>